hummusonrails/pitgama/README.md

 [Yechiel Kalmenson](http://yechiel.me/)

 Please feel free to get in touch with any or all of us, we'd love to chat about the beauty of data, ancient texts or anything else.

+## Contributors

+Made a contribution to the Pitgama project?
+Your name (if you choose) will appear here as a contributor.
+How to contribute?
+Read the `Contributing to Pitgama` section above.